 The Vizsla is a popular gundog from Hungary, and they are accustomed to hunting with their owners.
 The breed craves constant companionship.
 Losing their best friend for even a few hours at night can cause this breed to become distraught.

 4. Border Collie

 Border collies are smart and energetic dogs.
 They crave constant stimulation and activity.
-While us humans like our eight hours of sleep, border collies would prefer to use that time doing something productive.
+While we humans like our eight hours of sleep, border collies would prefer to use that time doing something productive.
 This fact can lead some border collies to feel anxiety associated with separation from their human.

 5. Toy Poodle

 These tiny and loving dogs were explicitly bred for companionship, resulting in some pups hating even the briefest of moments left alone.

 Below are some frequently asked questions about the anxiety a puppy experiences due to be separated from his owner.

 Should I leave my puppy to cry at night?